 Source: Zebra Child Protection Centre and Central Alberta Child Advocacy Centre.

-Toba Centre for Children & Youth employs two highly skilled and experienced forensic interviewers who conduct child victim and witness interviews.
+Toba Centre employs highly skilled and experienced forensic interviewers who conduct child victim and witness interviews.
 These interviews are conducted in a manner that is developmentally and culturally sensitive, and of a neutral, fact-finding nature.
 Our forensic interviewers adhere to best-practices, creating an interview environment that enhances free recall, minimizes interviewer influence, and gathers information needed by all partner agencies to avoid duplicative interviewing.

 The objective of the Case Navigator Program at Toba Centre is to ensure that the well-being and recovery of children who have experienced abuse or witnessed violence, and that of their families/caregivers, is prioritized.
 Case Navigators provide consistent and continuous support to children and families/caregivers as they navigate both the systems involved in the response to child abuse, as well as their individual journeys towards healing and justice.